Codecademy/docs/content/language-agnostic/concepts/what-is-an-algorithm/what-is-an-algorithm.md

 ## Algorithms can be categorized by their time complexities:

 * Exponential time: If the time is an exponential function of the input size.
-Example: Brute-force search.
+    * Brute-force search.
 * Polynomial time: If the time is a power of the input size.
-Example: the bubble sort algorithm has quadratic time complexity.
+    * Bubble sort has quadratic time complexity.
 * Linear time: If the time is proportional to the input size.
-Example: the traverse of a list.
+    * The traverse of a list.
 * Logarithmic time: If the time is a logarithmic function of the input size.
-Example: binary search algorithm.
+   * Binary search algorithm.
 * Constant time: If the time needed by the algorithm is the same, regardless of the input size.
-Example: an access to an array element.
+   * An access to an array element.

 ## An example of an algorithm implemented in Python